Tools and Guidance for Creating Site-Specific Numeric Water Quality Criteria for Nutrients Available

 Web Tool

-As numeric nutrient criteria are developed by various states, the United States Environmental Protection Agency (U.S. EPA) has defined three categories of approaches: 1) Reference Condition Approach, 2) Stressor-response Analysis, and 3) Process-based (Mechanistic) Modeling, and has provided specific guidance for the first two approaches.
-One of our current research efforts is focused on the third “modeling” approach.
-The project team is developing case studies, decision support tools, and a Nutrient Modeling Toolbox for deriving site-specific water quality criteria for nutrients (LINK1T11).
-This model-based approach can be used alone or in combination with the other methods and may be particularly useful when the permit writers and permitees are faced with understanding the relative contributions from multiple sources.
-It is our goal that this research will be used as a starting point of specific guidance for process-based modeling.
+As numeric nutrient criteria are developed by various states, the United States Environmental Protection Agency (EPA) has defined three categories of approaches: (1) Reference Condition Approach, (2) Stressor-Response Analysis, and (3) Process-based (Mechanistic) Modeling, and has provided specific guidance for the first two approaches.
+One of our research efforts focused on the modeling approach.
+The project team developed case studies, decision support tools, and a Nutrient Modeling Toolbox for deriving site-specific water quality criteria for nutrients (LINK1T11).
+This model-based approach can be used alone or in combination with the other methods and may be particularly useful when faced with understanding the relative contributions from multiple sources.

 Strong science is the hallmark of the Clean Water Act.
-Under Section 304(a) (1) of the Act, the U.S. EPA is directed to develop water quality criteria that is effects based; reliant on all aspects of water quality – chemical, biological and physical, process for assessing concentration and dispersal of pollutants; and on the effects of pollutants on response variables such as biological community diversity, productivity, and stability, including eutrophication and rates of organic and inorganic sedimentation for various water bodies.
+Under Section 304(a) (1) of the Act, the EPA is directed to develop water quality criteria based on identifiable health effects, the concentration and dispersal of pollutants (biological, physical, and chemical), and on the effects of pollutants on biological community diversity, productivity, and stability, including eutrophication and rates of organic and inorganic sedimentation for various water bodies.

-The focus of our Nutrient Modeling Toolbox is centered on the examination of existing models to meet Congressional direction in Section 304(a)(1).
-It also focuses on scientifically defensible methods for using all forms of scientific water quality data and information reflecting chemical, biological, and physical effects.
+Our Nutrient Modeling Toolbox is focused on the examination of existing models to meet Congressional direction in Section 304(a)(1).
+It is also focused on scientifically defensible methods for using all forms of water quality data and information reflecting biological, physical, and chemical effects.

-The Nutrient Impact Modeling Toolbox provides a mechanism that can quantitatively link nutrient loads to water quality and ecological response indicators on a site-specific basis.
-This Toolbox is designed to help local governments, utilities, states, and other stakeholders select modeling approaches based on a variety of factors.
+The Nutrient Modeling Toolbox provides a mechanism that can quantitatively link nutrient loads to water quality and ecological response indicators on a site-specific basis.
+This toolbox is designed to help local governments, utilities, states, and other stakeholders select modeling approaches based on a variety of factors.
 These factors include:

 The models also consider targets for nonpoint source best management practices, and data and information for nutrient trading.